SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 - `package.json`: Stores the project configuration
   - Names and version numbers of all dependencies
-  - Build actions that can be ran from a terminal instance
+  - Build actions that can be run from a terminal instance

 [image assetsSrc="intro-to-react-and-jsx-3.png" /]